mnemnion/JLpeg.jl/Plans.md

          describing how to do it for the LPeg VM (!!), but LPeg has not been extended to allow this.
 I'd like to ask the Lua list why before trying it myself...
     - [This repo](https://github.com/sacek/LPeg) is an LPeg fork with left recursion added, I can diff this with its source (LPeg 1.0.0) and learn things.
+Here's how to [do a file diff](https://vscode.one/diff-vscode/) in VSCode.
   - [ ]  Choice-sequence [prefix matching](#prefix-matching).
 This is something
          regex automatons do automatically, which would be nice for us to have.
          Basically, it work with head sequences (including sets, and maybe